JimmyDuong00/docs.ottertech/content/02 Project Pool/Transforming images using S3 Events and Lambda.md

 tags:
   - aws
 ---
 This project will use S3 events that will trigger a lambda.
-Every time an image is uploaded, it will trigger the Lambda and pixelizes the image.
+Every time an image is uploaded, it will trigger the Lambda and transform and make the image pixelized.

-This lab was taken from Adrian Cantrill's course: https://github.com/acantril/learn-cantrill-io-labs/tree/master/00-aws-simple-demos/aws-lambda-s3-events
+This lab was a follow along with Adrian Cantrill's course: https://github.com/acantril/learn-cantrill-io-labs/tree/master/00-aws-simple-demos/aws-lambda-s3-events
 #### Create the S3 Buckets
 In the S3 portal, click on 'Create bucket' we will need to create 2 buckets: